Nu-hin/remote_ruby/README.md

 RemoteRuby calculates the cache file to use, based on the code you pass to the remote block, as well as on ExecutionContext 'contextual' parameters (e. g. server or working directory) and serialized local variables.
 Therefore, if you change anything in your remote block, local variables (passed to the block), or in any of the 'contextual' parameters, RemoteRuby will use different cache file.
 However, if you revert all your changes back, the old file will be used again.

-**IMPORTANT**: RubyRemote does not know when to clear the cache.
+**IMPORTANT**: RemoteRuby does not know when to clear the cache.
 Therefore, it is up to you to take care of cleaning the cache when you no longer need it.
 This is especially important if your output can contain sensitive data.

 ### Adapters